-Government funding for Flood and Coastal Erosion Risk Management in England will exceed £690m in 2017/18 in order to try to alleviate constant erosion of the coastline by the forces of the wind and sea.
+The Environment Agency is investing £2.6 billion in flood defence construction projects to better protect 300,000 homes by 2021, in order to try to slow erosion of the coastline by the forces of the wind and sea.

-Hydraulic action – Waves force pressurized water into voids or weaknesses in the rock eventually cracking and splitting it
+Hydraulic action – Waves force pressurised water into voids or weaknesses in the rock eventually cracking and splitting it.

 Various techniques can be used to slow down the effects of coastal erosion and are generally separated into either soft or hard engineered options.
 Site specific risk will be taken into consideration when choosing which option will be used.

 Beach nourishment is the replenishment of a beach where there has been significant shoreline erosion.
 The material used may be dredged from the area or transported from inland quarries.
 Beach nourishment may be an effective short term solution to erosion, but the process would need to be managed over time and would have ongoing costs.

 In Norfolk, a 6km-long dune is being constructed which will protect Bacton Terminal, supplier of one third of the UK’s gas.
 The project is estimated to coast around £20million and will also provide protection from coastal erosion and flooding for two villages – Bacton and Walcott.
 The project is being led by Dutch Engineering company Royal HaskoningDHV.
 The sand will be redistributed along the coastline by the natural actions of the wind and sea.
 It will be the largest project of it’s kind to date in the UK and will provide around 15-20 years of protection.